obonaventure/cnp3/book/transport/principles.rst

 The initial state of the sender is `Wait for D(0,...)`.
 In this state, the sender waits for a `Data.request`.
 The first data segment that it sends uses sequence number `0`.
 After having sent this segment, the sender waits for an `OK0` acknowledgement.
 A segment is retransmitted upon expiration of the retransmission timer or if an acknowledgement with an incorrect sequence number has been received.

 The receiver first waits for `D(0,...)`.
-If the segment has a correct `CRC`, it passes the SDU to its user and sends `OK0`.
+If the segment contains a correct `CRC`, it passes the SDU to its user and sends `OK0`.
+If the segment contains and invalid CRC, it is immediately discarded.
 Then, the receiver waits for `D(1,...)`.
 In this state, it may receive a duplicate `D(0,...)` or a data segment with an invalid CRC.
 In both cases, it returns an `OK0` segment to allow the sender to recover from the possible loss of the previous `OK0` segment.

 .. figure:: png/transport-fig-022-c.png